asrhou/NATMI/README.md

 [a: the list can only uses human gene symbols]

 [q: do user-supplied ligand-receptors IDs for human and mouse must match teh IDs the expression data?]

 [a: No. Currently, NATMI converts both gene ids in expression data and human symbols in the ligand-receptor pair list to gene symbols of user-supplied species seprately (see [supported IDs](#supported-ids) and [supported species](#supported-species)).
 Hence expression data can use supported ids and ligand-receptors list has to use human gene symbols.
 NATMI automatically converts them to proper gene symbols before extracting edges.]

-[q: for "pairsM.csv", what happens if user wants to run it on different files? can he/she just create multiple directories and specify them to run? (of course one at the time).
-If so, that coud allow trying pairs from many sources. other option would be to just add this argument as a name.
-For example you could make an empty directory 'lrc2u' (u - user-supplied) and allow user to put mutltiple pair files in there: cellPhoneDB.xlsx, jordan_pairs.tsv (could even support other formats but you can keep .csv only of course)
-  --signalType SIGNALTYPE --->>> lrc2p (default) | lrc2p .... or [name]
-so --signalType jordan_pairs: would run /lrc2u/jordan_pairs.xlsx pairs]

-[a: Before, users can run NATMI on "pairsM.csv" in different folders to try different pair lists.
-As you suggested, I reconstructed my code.
-Now all interaction database files are all in the 'lrdbs' folder.
-Users can put mutltiple pair files in this folder and call them by their file names without extension.
-For example, 'cellPhoneDB.xlsx', 'jordan_pairs.tsv' in 'lrdbs' folder can be called by '--signalType cellPhoneDB' and '--signalType jordan_pairs'.]

 In 2015, we publised a first draft of human cell interactions and a database of human ligand-receptor pairs ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
 This database compiled 708 ligands and 691 receptors into 2,422 human ligand-receptor interacting pairs (1,894 pairs with primary literature support, and an additional 528 putative pairs with high-throughput protein-protein interaction evidence).
 In 2020, we made an updated and expanded database of 2,187 human ligand-receptor pairs with primary litarture support and additional 1,791 putative pairs and named it **connectomeDB2020** [\reference to the paper].
 By default, ExtractEdges.py of NATMI extracts edges from input expression data based on the literature-supported ligand-receptor pairs from connectomeDB2020.